LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlow.md

 * For escalations, the naming convention for these skills should use a "-" instead of “_”.
 Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with “BOT-” within LiveEngage.

-* We use the character ‘.’ as a delimiter in the ‘action’ object.
-We recommend that you do **NOT** use  ‘.’ in a skill name in LiveEngage.
-Refer page 11, section: *Transfer/Escalations* for an example.

 ### Limitations